JJ/raku-aulas/docs/scheduling.md

 ## But, have we?

 Not actually.
 Assignment should also be encapsulated in some class, and thoroughly tested.
-That's, however, left for another ocassion.
+That's, however, left for another occasion.